jonaeru/perfect_dark/README.md

 You will need to provide a `jpn-final` or `pal-final` ROM to run executables built for those regions, named `pd.jpn-final.z64` or `pd.pal-final.z64`.

-It might be possible to build and run the game on an ARM/AArch64 platform, but this has not been tested.
+It might be possible to build and run the game on platforms that are not specified in the supported platforms list (e.g. Linux on armv7), but this has not been tested.

 ## Credits